 Cuzco, Peru, Saturday 19th of December 1987

 We have now arrived in the stronghold and capital of the Incas, far up in the Peruvian Andes Mountains, at 3,400 metres above sea level.
-We have been here a couple of days now and will stay until Christmas Day (25.12) before going south to Lake Titicaca where Thor Heyerdahl was inspired to build his reed boats.
+It’s been a couple of days since we arrived we’ll stay until Christmas Day (25.12).
+Then we will continue south to Lake Titicaca where Thor Heyerdahl was inspired to build his reed boats.

 We will continue on to La Paz where we are looking forward to pick up Christmas mail and other things from you.
 Thanks for two letters from you (and one from A), picked up in Lima the 16.12.
 We stayed longer in Ecuador than expected, you see.